 “Sandy Row Revisited” came about after the realisation that what was missing from the images were the stories behind them.
 We were spurred on by the untimely death of Jackie Robinson, a fountain of knowledge about the area and set about the task of gathering oral histories.

-Kirk spent last eighteen months between 2017 an 2018 embedded in Sandy Row gathering thousands of photographs and over twenty video and audio interviews from residents, ex-pats, businesses, community leaders, politicians, teachers, and others who have a personal interest in the area.
+Kirk spent eighteen months between 2017 and 2018 embedded in Sandy Row, gathering thousands of photographs and over twenty video and audio interviews from residents, ex-pats, businesses, community leaders, politicians, teachers, and others who have a personal interest in the area.
 Along with Kirk’s images, the BAP has gathered dozens of oral histories.

 Nearly 45 years after his groundbreaking work on Sandy Row, including his well-known Klondyke Bar series, Kirk returned to the area to find contemporary images of a community on the cusp of another major “re-development” phase.
 Indeed, the initial impulse for documenting Sandy Row during the early 70s was to bear witness to the decimation of one of Belfast’s oldest working-class communities.
 This new photographic work is testament to his respect for the people.
 Our hope is that this work reveals how a still thriving community continues to cope with the economic displacements that come with being located near the developing city centre.
 As the expansion of the city slowly encroaches into the area, there is the reality that gentrification may forever change the face of Sandy Row.

 Kirk’s work has always been known for empathically capturing individuals and their everyday ways of life.
 His curiosity for the details is most shown in the images of home interiors where lives are lived and intimate memories are made.
 Frankie Quinn says of Bill’s work on Sandy Row: